-In short, "the seller has to decide which of the offers is the best balance between an attractive number and the willingness and ability to close," Stimpson says.
-"The seller should know at least the annual income and liquid assets the buyer will have after closing along with any significant debt."
+In short, the seller has to decide which of the offers is the best balance between an attractive number and the willingness and ability to close.

 If all the potential buyers need financing, you’ll have to evaluate how bankable they are.
 One helpful but not foolproof way to do this is to look at buyers with pre-qualification or pre-approval letters from a bank.

-Once you’ve chosen the best offer, it’s important to tell the winner immediately, says Katz, though make sure you time it right when you're contacting the unsuccessful bidders.
+Once you’ve chosen the best offer, it’s important to tell the winner immediately, Katz says, though make sure you time it right when you're contacting the unsuccessful bidders.

-“We tell the losing parties that they lost on the day we accept the best offer, but we check first with the best offer to make sure that they are ready to go," says Katz.
+“We inform the losing parties that they lost on the day we accept the best offer, but we confirm first with the best offering party to make sure that they are ready to go," he says.

-Sometimes a bidding war winner will need "time to digest" that they're moving ahead with the deal they proposed.
+Sometimes a bidding war winner will need time to digest they're moving ahead with the deal they proposed.
 Until a contract is signed, it's best to keep the unsuccessful bidders invested in the process.

-"When they confirm they are ready for the contract phase," Katz says, referring to the winner, "we tell backup parties that they lost and that we are giving the winning party a certain period of time--five business days is common--to sign the contract and that we will keep them posted on [the] status."
+"When the winning party confirms they are ready for the contract phase, we tell backup parties that they lost and that we are giving the winning party a certain period of time—five business days is common in a seller's market—to sign the contract and that we will keep them posted on the status," Katz says.

-Indeed, sending out multiple contracts risks losing bidders and creating a poisonous atmosphere when it eventually comes time to negotiate the contract, Katz says.
+Indeed, sending out multiple contracts risks losing bidders and creating a poisonous atmosphere when it eventually comes time to negotiate the contract.

-“If a higher offer comes in after we accept a ‘best and highest,’ I advise my seller that the ethical and most straightforward, above-board move would be to stay with the bidder who won," he explains.
-"But sometimes a new offer is just that much better, and the seller is in charge.
-I prefer to stay with the winner as it is lowest risk, or at least give him a chance to match and continue on with the deal."
+“If a higher offer comes in after we accept a best and highest, I advise my seller that the ethical and most straightforward, above-board move would be to stay with the bidder who won," he says.

 “One of the losers may decide he doesn’t want to be a loser and opens up everything again by raising his offer substantially,” Stimpson says.

-At this point, the seller may tell his lawyer to send out a contract to the new winner, which is legal as long as both sides haven’t yet signed the agreement.
+At this point, the seller may tell their lawyer to send out a contract to the new winner, which is legal as long as both sides haven’t yet signed the agreement.

 “It is then my job to tell the broker for the first buyer that his accepted offer has been un-accepted, and ask if he wants to raise it.
-Harsh words usually result and I am on the receiving end," says Stimpson.
+Harsh words usually result and I am on the receiving end," Stimpson says.

-Buyer’s remorse is also a very big risk with bidding wars, cautions Stimpson.
-“When the buyer suddenly realizes that the reason he won is that nobody else thought the property was worth what he was willing to spend, he may well decide he’s overpaying and walk away," she says.
+Buyer’s remorse is also a very big risk with bidding wars, she says.
+“When the buyer suddenly realizes that the reason he won is that nobody else thought the property was worth what he was willing to spend, he may well decide he’s overpaying and walk away."

-“But if neither of those things happen,” Stimpson adds, “and the lawyers can agree on the terms of the contract, and the contract does get signed, and the bank comes through with the needed financing, and the board application gets finished and submitted, and the board interview goes well and the board approves the buyer, and the building then doesn’t burn down, and the sale actually closes, and all the checks clear, then, and only then, is it okay to break out the Champagne.”
+However, if lawyers can agree on the terms of the contract, and the contract does get signed and the bank comes through with the needed financing, and the board application gets finished and submitted, and the board approves the buyer and the sale closes, Stimpson says, “then, and only then, is it okay to break out the champagne.”